Aliases for SYT1 Gene

 GeneCards Summary for SYT1 Gene

-SYT1 (Synaptotagmin I) is a Protein Coding gene.
-Diseases associated with SYT1 include sarcoma, synovial and diarrhea 1, secretory chloride, congenital.
-Among its related pathways are Infectious disease and Neuroscience.
+SYT1 (Synaptotagmin 1) is a Protein Coding gene.
+Diseases associated with SYT1 include sarcoma, synovial and mast-cell leukemia.
+Among its related pathways are Infectious disease and Neurotransmitter Release Cycle.
 GO annotations related to this gene include calcium ion binding and transporter activity.
 An important paralog of this gene is SYT5.

 UniProtKB/Swiss-Prot for SYT1 Gene